Disney+: Everything You Need to Know about Disney’s Streaming Service

-Now with its own streaming service Disney+ (pronounced Disney Plus), live in Australia, everyone can now relive their childhoods and show the younger generations the classics that we all know and love.
-Let’s take a look at what you can expect with a subscription to Disney+.
+Now with its own streaming service Disney+ (pronounced Disney Plus), available in Australia, everyone can now relive their childhoods and show the younger generations the classics that we all know and love.
+Let’s take a look at what you can expect when you sign up to Disney+.

 What is Disney+?

-Disney+ is Disney’s own version of a subscription video-on-demand (VOD) streaming service where you can expect a library of films and shows.
-Not only does Disney have a huge selection of animated and live-action films and shows under the Disney brand, including its assets Pixar, Marvel, Star Wars (Lucasfilm), National Geographic and more.
+Disney+ is Disney’s own version of a subscription video-on-demand (SVOD) streaming service where you can expect a library of films and shows.
+Not only does Disney have a huge selection of animated and live-action films and shows under the Disney brand, you’ll also find shows and movies from other content producers under the Pixar, Marvel, Star Wars (Lucasfilm), National Geographic brands and more.

 Much like other streaming services, you’ll have access to a library of shows and movies but the real stand out for Disney+ is that this is very much a family-friendly streaming platform.
 While Disney does own many assets which produces content for older audiences, you won’t see any of this content on Disney+.
 While other streaming platforms offer ‘kids’ profiles which restricts access to inappropriate content, with Disney+ you won’t need to worry about what your kid is watching, but you can set up a Kids Profile for children under the age of seven.